Indrani: Iconography and worship

 Sculptures of Indrani and Indra are common in Hindu temples.
 They are typically depicted sitting on the white elephant Airavata.
-While explaining the iconography as described in the Vishnudharmottara, archeologist T.A.
-Gopinatha Roa writes that Indrani should be depicted with two arms, seated on the lap of her husband.
+While explaining the iconography as described in the Vishnudharmottara, archeologist T. A. Gopinatha Rao writes that Indrani should be depicted with two arms, seated on the lap of her husband.
 She is of golden complexion and is dressed in blue garment.
 One of her hand embraces Indra, while the other one carries a santana-manjari.
+The text Amshumadbhed-agama contains a similar account, according to which she should be shown as a joyful young lady, decorated with all kinds of ornaments and carrying a utpala flower (Nymphaea nouchali) in her hand.

-Roa describes the Matrika Indrani as being red, with three eyes and four hands.
+Rao describes the Matrika Indrani as being red, with three eyes and four hands.
 Two of her hands should be in Varada and Abhaya mudra, while the other two hands hold a vajra (thunderbolt) and a spear.
 She wears a kirita on her head and is decorated with various ornaments.
 Her vahana (vehicle), as well as her emblem banner, is an elephant.
 According to the Vishnudharmottara, like Indra, Indrani is yellow and has one thousand eyes.
 She has six arms, four of which carry a sutra, vajra, pot, and vessel.
 The remaining two are in Abhaya and Varada mudra.
-The Devi Bhagavata Purana states that Shachi has two arms and carries an ankusha (goad) and vajra, while the Purva Karangama depicts her as having two eyes and carrying a lotus in one hand.
+The Devi Bhagavata Purana states that Indrani has two arms and carries an ankusha (goad) and vajra, while the Purva Karangama depicts her as having two eyes and carrying a lotus in one hand.
 Indrani is associated with the kalpaka tree; sometimes, a lion is mentioned as her vahana.

 Indrani is usually venerated with Indra and is rarely worshipped as an independent deity.
 Author Roshen Dalal states that Indra and Indrani are the kul devata (family deity) of the royal family of Vidarbha.
-In the Bhagavata Purana, Rukmini, the chief wife of Krishna, visited a temple dedicated to Indra and Shachi.
+In the Harivamsha, Rukmini, the chief wife of Krishna, visited a temple dedicated to Indra and Shachi.
 In Hindu astrology, Indrani is the ruler of Shukra (Venus) and symbolises the quality of rajas.
 The 7th-century Harshacharita mentions Charanas assembling in the temple of goddess Indrani.
 In modern times, Indrani is sometimes equated with the Matrika of the same name and is worshipped along with the other Matrikas.
 A puja (worship) dedicated to Indrani is performed during the Ashada Navratri.